 Bankcard and Authorize.net charge the same prices for cancellations and gateway transactions.
 Regardless of which gun-friendly payment processor you pick, you will pay $0.10 per gateway transaction.
 Cancellations don’t cost anything from either processor.

 What If You Sell Guns and Ammo Online?

 Selling firearms, ammo, and related products online can seem complicated.
 A lot of questions come up, such as:

 - How can I ensure that a buyer meets my state’s gun law requirements?

-Obviously, you don’t want to violate any federal or state gun laws, so these are serious topics to consider before you start selling products online.
+You don’t want to violate any federal or state gun laws, so these are serious topics to consider before you start selling products online.

 When you send an order, you will need to get a copy of the buyer’s license or the license of a dealer handling the delivery.
-Then, you can use your gun-friendly payment processor to get paid and ship the gun to the address on the license.
+Then, you can use your gun-friendly payment processor to get paid and ship the gun to the address on the permit.
 You can only send the weapon to the address on the license.

 For the most part, you don’t need to worry about these requirements when you ship an antique firearm.
 You might still need gun-friendly credit card processing, though.
 After all, you can’t expect the typical payment processor to know the difference between an antique and a modern firearm.